Menu

 3. Health Care

-England’s national health care system, the NHS is famous for being free.
+England’s national health care system, the NHS, is famous for being free.

-So it still feels weird to walk out of a doctors office or hospital without being asked for payment.
 There’s something very leveling about the NHS because it doesn’t matter who you are – you’re covered.

 When I’ve really needed to speak to a doctor I’ve been able to get help that day or the next – here’s my experience.
 Free healthcare is a priceless benefit to living here.